nikcorg/commonjs-and-amd/README.md

 Build by commanding <code>npm run-script debug</code> (dev version) or <code>grunt run-script build</code> (release version).

 Run the server by commanding <code>npm start</code>, then visit <code>http://localhost:3000</code> (default port) in your browser.

+## Demo app

+The codebase contains a simple Todo MVC style app as an example